RESEARCH PROJECTS

 SciFiMed work packages are divided between 8 european academic and industrial partners.

-In our lab in Marburg, we manage and coordinate the project and focus on investigating structural and functional interaction partners of the Factor H related protein family using phage-display library and mass spectrometry.
+In our lab in Marburg, we manage and coordinate the project and focus on investigating structural and functional interaction partners of the Factor H related protein family using phage-display library and mass spectrometry and validate new complement diagnostics.

 For detailed information see www.scifimed.eu.